A Call For Change

 But, like, I woke up, got the kids ready for school on my local news in Michigan as I'm getting the kids ready.

 On top of, you know, watching the news about Charlie Kirk and all the stuff happening with that, and they're updating everything.
-And then all of a sudden, they go, Oh, live, breaking news now.
+And then also, they go, oh, live, breaking news now.

-And you said that there were kids that got shot?
+And you said that there was kids that got shot?
 Yeah, there was.

 And guys, I don't know what the answer is.
 I really don't.

-And listen, and I here's my thing.
 I don't even know if stricter gun laws will work.
+But guess what?

 Okay.
 Can we try it?
 Right.